kinde-oss/kinde-typescript-sdk/README.md

   state?: string;
 }
 ```
+In addition it must be noted that as in the `registration` method above interally
+this method will also set the `start_page` query parameter to `'registration'`.
+in the resulting URL.

 ### `handleRedirectToApp`
 This method accepts the callback URL in your application, to which Kinde redirects
 to post registration or login, validates state query parameter and exchanges the